In this tutorial we will teach you how to secure Nginx with Let’s Encrypt.

 Certbot, Let’s Encrypt client is now ready for use.

 Certbot is capable of automatically configuring SSL for Nginx, though it will require being able to look for the correct server block in your config.
 It will do this by searching for a ‘server_name’ directive which matches the domain you are requesting a certificate for.
 In case you are just starting out with a fresh Nginx install, you can update the regular config file.

 server_name example.com www.example.com;

-Now save the file and quit your editor.
-Confirm the syntax of your configuration edits using the following command:
+Save the file and quit your editor.
+Confirm the syntax of your configuration edits using the command below.

 sudo nginx -t